 The old town with its yellow and rose-colored houses along cobbled streets is so pretty you can’t take your eyes from it.
 Walk around at daytime and after dark, Menton in evening light is also worth a visit.

-Menton has a lively shopping street where you can buy lemon products of the area, and two beaches, one sandy beach right in the old town and a long pebble beach on the other side.
+Menton has a lively shopping street where you can buy lemon products of the area, and there are two beaches, one sandy beach right in the old town and a long pebble beach on the other side.

 The Principality of Monaco is built on a narrow strip of land between the Mediterranean and the mountains.